Beginner’s Guide on How To Day Trade Cryptocurrency

 Scalping is a trading strategy widely used, especially in forex trading.
 Scalp traders try to benefit from minimal price movements, which can last minutes or even seconds.
 Every trade doesn’t bring much profit quantitatively, but scalpers open multiple positions either simultaneously or separately.
 Their goal is to make sure that all the positions’ aggregative return is positive at the end of any session.

-This strategy relies very much on technical analysis, and scalpers are generally not interested in Fundamental analysis is an approach used by cryptocurrency investors to establish the intrinsic value of a crypto asset.....
+This strategy relies very much on technical analysis, and scalpers are generally not interested in fundamental analysis.
 The best thing for them is volatility bursts in either direction.

 As for the entry and exit points, scalpers can inspire from other strategies and use a combination of technical indicators.